The University of Western Australia

 4.2 Award of the title of Emeritus Professor does not confer an appointment or employment status.

-4.3 An Emeritus Professor does not have the rights of an employee in relation to such matters as office space, parking, computing facilities or other school/faculty resources.1
+4.3 An Emeritus Professor does not have the rights of an employee in relation to such matters as office space, parking, computing facilities or other school/faculty resources.*

 5.1 The Senate reserves the right to remove the title of Emeritus Professor in certain circumstances, such as where the person has been convicted of a serious criminal offence, or where damage may be caused to the reputation of the University by having a continued association with the person.

-2 See HR Policy and Procedures: Senior Honorary (Research) Fellows for further details.
+**Refer to the University Policy on Senior Honorary (Research) Fellows for further details.

 1.2 The relevant faculty in this context is the one that has primary responsibility for the teaching of units or courses in the academic discipline in which the nominees area of expertise lies.